SaulCBatista/Car-Parking/README.md

 The project is implemented in Java and consists of the following main classes:

-- **SynchronizedCounter**: Simulates the behavior of a counting semaphore, which manages the number of available slots in the parking lot.
+- **Semaphore**: Simulates the behavior of a counting semaphore, which manages the number of available slots in the parking lot.
 It controls access safely, ensuring that the number of slots is correctly decremented when a vehicle enters and incremented when a vehicle exits.

 - **ParkingLot**: This class manages the parking lot's entry and exit operations.
-It uses the `SynchronizedCounter` to check if there are available slots and, if not, notifies the vehicle to "drive around the block" until a slot is available.
+It uses the `Semaphore` to check if there are available slots and, if not, notifies the vehicle to "drive around the block" until a slot is available.

 - **Vehicle**: Each vehicle is represented by a thread.
 When a vehicle tries to enter the parking lot, it checks if there are available slots.
 If there are, it occupies a slot; otherwise, it waits until a slot is available.
 After a period of time, the vehicle exits the parking lot, freeing up the slot.